What Does Lender Secondary Review Mean?

 A second review officer (the credit policy officer) reviewed all hostile actions and had to sign off on them.
 She was selected because she evaluated loans from all officers, distinguished between excellent and poor loans, and had the knowledge and authority to discuss the loan with the original decision-maker.

-If there isn’t a second review, the bank may get two applications with the same information.
+If there isn’t a second review, the bank may receive two applications with the same information.
 Depending on the loan officer’s level of experience, one of the applications might be approved while the other is turned down.
 This presents a problem.

 The SBA supports small companies and entrepreneurs.
-Its objective is to “sustain and develop the economy of the nation through allowing the formation and feasibility of minor enterprises.”
-Capital, contracts, and counseling are the agency’s “3 Cs.”
+Its objective is to “strengthen and develop the nation’s economy through allowing the formation and feasibility of minor enterprises.”
+“Capital, contracts, and counseling are the agency’s three Cs.”

-Under the Small Business Jobs Act and the Recovery Act, loans from SBA were guaranteed up to 90% to help small firms access financing following the 2008 credit freeze.
-Renowned record lending volumes in late 2010.
+“under the Small Business Jobs Act and the Recovery Act, loans from SBA were guaranteed up to 90% to help small firms access financing following the 2008 credit freeze—renowned record lending volumes in late 2010.

 Each state has an SBA office.
 The organization also supports: